eatthepie/docs-v2/docs/command-line-app/prize.md

 - Make sure the game draw is completed before attempting to claim
 - You can only claim a prize once
 - Use the `did-i-win` command first to check if you have any prizes to claim
-- Double-check your wallet has enough ETH for gas fees
+- Double-check your wallet has enough WLD for gas fees
 </details>

 <details>